Many STIs have no symptoms. It's important to get tested if you think you may be at risk.

-- unprotected (without a condom) vaginal or anal sex
+- vaginal or anal sex without a condom

-- oral sex (going down, giving head) without a condom or dam (a latex or plastic square that covers the anus or female genitals).
+- oral sex (going down, giving head) without a condom or dam (a latex or plastic square that covers the anus or vulva)

 - sharing sex toys if you don’t wash them or cover them with a new condom each time they’re used.